bmaniaes/bmaniaes/README.md

 ### Hi there 👋

-Front-end web dev. dedicated to learn something new everyday.
+Data-analyst, dedicated to learn something new everyday.

 100% self-tought and with an unfinished.